-We all have those days when we just don’t feel like cooking.
+The creamy sun-dried tomato chicken recipe I’m sharing today is inspired by those days when you just don’t feel like cooking.
 This is especially true in the warm summer months.
 The days are long and warm, the sun shines late into the evening, and the last thing you want to think about is turning on your oven.
 Who wants to spend time slaving away in the kitchen when you can be outside enjoying the nice weather?

 This is probably one of the reasons why grilling is so popular.
 You get to be outside while you’re doing it and you end up with yummy food.
 Win, win.